AdaCore/training_material/courses/ada_essentials/110_private_types/05-when_to_use_or_avoid_private_types.rst

    - But that's the thinking that led to Y2K rework

-* If normal user interface requires representation-specific operations that cannot be provided
+* If normal **client** interface requires representation-specific operations that cannot be provided

    - Those that cannot be redefined by programmers
    - Would otherwise be hidden by a private type